galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .tip }

-# Introduction: Why you might want to follow the rest of this tutorial about the ToolFactory
+# Introduction: Why you *might* want to follow the rest of this tutorial
 {:.no_toc}

-#### Turning interactive environment notebooks and other scripts into real tools.
-Quickly and in Galaxy.
+#### Want any IE notebooks or other scripts as real tools quickly and *in* Galaxy?

 - Galaxy Interactive Environments are very popular and useful for skilled researchers and developers because they allow interactive development in scripting languages such as Python or R in Galaxy.